Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Details on Inference

 \subsection{Synthesizable Goal-directed Molecular Optimization~}

-In the synthesizable goal-directed molecular optimization experiments, a search width of 2, an exhaustiveness of 4, the maximum evolution step of 8 were used during the search.
+In Table~\ref{tab:pmo}, a population size of 100 and an offspring size of 100 were used.
 The rate of the mutation operation of Graph GA was set to 0.1.
-The reward model used in the goal-directed search was implemented as a single-layer MLP that takes the Morgan fingerprints with radius 2 and length 1024 as input and predicts the target chemical property.
-The reward model was trained on-the-fly during inference, after every reproduction step of Graph GA-\name.
-The mean squared error (MSE) loss was used to train the reward model.

-In Table~\ref{tab:pmo}, the learning rate to train the reward model was set using the search space $\{1e-3,1e-4,5e-5,1e-5\}$ for each oracle function.
-A population size of 100 and an offspring size of 100 were used.
 Following \citet{gao2022sample} and \citet{sunprocedural}, the maximum number of oracle calls was set to 10k the optimization performance was evaluated with the area under the curve (AUC) of the top-10 average score versus oracle calls.
+We performed the grid search (search width) $\in\{1,2\}$ for each oracle function.
+For drd2, gsk3b, perindopril\_mpo, sitagliptin\_mpo, and zaleplon\_mpo, the search width was set to 1; for all others, it was set to 2.
+The exhaustiveness, the number of bidirectional cycle, and the number of Edit Bridge samples for cycle was set to 4, 1, and 4 for all oracle functions.

-In Table~\ref{tab:seh}, the learning rate to train the reward model was set to $1e-5$.
-A population size of 400 and an offspring size of 100 were used.
+In Table~\ref{tab:seh}, a population size of 400 and an offspring size of 100 were used.
+The rate of the mutation operation of Graph GA was set to 0.1.
+The search width, exhaustiveness, the number of bidirectional cycle, and the number of Edit Bridge samples for cycle was set to 2, 4, 1, and 4, respectively.
 The objective function to optimize is set to $\text{sEH score} \cdot \widehat{\text{SA}} \cdot \widehat{\text{QED}}$, where sEH score is the normalized binding affinity of the sEH protein target predicted by a proxy model~\citep{bengio2021flow}, and $\widehat{\text{SA}}$ and $\widehat{\text{QED}}$ are normalized SA score~\citep{ertl2009estimation} and QED~\citep{bickerton2012quantifying} defined as:

+We used Therapeutics Data Commons (TDC) library~\citep{huang2021therapeutics} to calculate SA and QED.
 Note that in Table~\ref{tab:seh}, the baselines used a total of 300k oracle calls and the average values of 1k generated molecules were reported.
-In contrast, Graph GA-\name used only 5k oracle calls and the average values of top-1k generated molecules generated among the 5k molecules were reported, showing very high sampling efficiency compared to the baselines.
+In contrast, Graph GA-ReaSyn used only 5k oracle calls and the average values of top-1k generated molecules generated among the 5k molecules were reported, showing very high sampling efficiency compared to the baselines.